HiGrad: Uncertainty Quantification for Online Learning and Stochastic Approximation: The HiGrad Procedure

 \subsection{The HiGrad tree}

 The HiGrad algorithm is best visualized by its tree structure.
-A HiGrad tree is parameterized by $(B_1, B_2, \ldots, B_K)$ and $(n_0, n_1, \ldots, n_K)$, where $K$ is the depth of the tree.
+A HiGrad tree is parameterized by $(B_1, B_2, \ldots, B_K)$ and $(n_0, n_1, \ldots, n_K)$, where $K$ is the depth of the tree and $n_i$ denotes segment length.
 All $B_i \ge 2$ and $n_i$ are positive integers.
 Figure \ref{fig:higrad_intro} illustrates an example of $(B_1, B_2) = (2, 3)$, while Figure \ref{fig:higrad} illustrates $(B_1, B_2) = (2, 2)$.
-At level 0, the root node is a segment comprised of $n_0$ data points and has $B_1$ child nodes.
-Each of these nodes at level 1 is a segment comprised of $n_1$ data points and has $B_2$ child nodes.
+At level 0, the root segment is comprised of $n_0$ data points and has $B_1$ child segments.
+Each of these segments at level 1 is comprised of $n_1$ data points and has $B_2$ child segments.
 Recurse this process according to the parameters $(B_1, B_2, \ldots, B_K)$ and $(n_0, n_1, \ldots, n_K)$ until the HiGrad tree has $K+1$ levels.
 Write $L_k := n_0 + n_1 + \cdots + n_k$ for $k = 0, 1, \ldots, K$ (as a convention, set $L_{-1} = 0$).
-A path connecting the root node and a leaf node (a level $K$ node) is called a thread.
+A path connecting the root node (the left end of the leaf segment) and a leaf node (a last level node) is called a thread.
 Note that there are $T := B_1B_2 \cdots B_K$ threads, each of which traverses $K+1$ segments, having data points totaling $L_K$.
 As a constraint, the number of data units in the full tree should equal the total number of observations, that is,

 The HiGrad algorithm is to run SGD on the tree structure above.
 Given a sequence of step sizes $\{\gamma_j\}_{j=1}^{\infty}$, HiGrad begins by iterating

 for $j = 1, \ldots, n_0$, starting from $\theta_0^{\setempty} = \theta_0$.
 Above, the superscript $\setempty$ denotes the root segment and $Z^{\setempty} := \{Z_j^{\setempty}\}_{j=1}^{n_0}$ is a sub-sample of the observations $\{Z_1, \ldots, Z_N\}$.
 Next, HiGrad proceeds to all level 1 segments, at one of which, say segment $\bs = (b_1)$ for $1 \le b_1 \le B_1$, it iterates according to